-In performing the investment cost study, PB Power has used the following specific approach:
+In performing the Investment Grade Study, PB has used the following methods and approach:

-- Review and identify Con Edison's objectives and technical criteria for Option 2. - Review of the Phase 1 study prepared by Worley Parsons which provided assessment of the replacement options, alternative options, technical description and cost estimates. - Inspection of the site and interview of key plant personnel to obtain valuable information of the proposed location and identify major interference items for demolition and removal. - Develop conceptual design, process flow diagrams, P&IDs and an electrical single line diagram. - Identify mechanical and electrical tie-in locations to the existing system. - Solicit budgetary quotes for package boiler and major equipment and systems from various manufacturers. - Develop material take-offs and capital cost estimates. - Prepare detailed project descriptions including narrative description of major systems, interfaces with existing station systems such as steam, gas, water, etc. - Provide full air permitting evaluation.
+- Review and identify Con Edison's objectives and technical criteria for the upgrade Annex Unit. - Review of the Phase 1 study prepared by Worley Parsons which provided assessment of the replacement options, alternative options, technical description and cost estimates. - Evaluate the physical condition of Annex Unit equipment based on the review of available maintenance/outage reports and records, inspection reports, studies, repairs, replacement and present status of equipment and through discussion with Con Edison senior plant personnel and engineering personnel in the main office. - Identify and develop design scope and conceptual design for Annex Unit upgrade and additional package boilers. - Identify the size and location of new additional package boilers. - Identify all demolition requirements for Annex Unit upgrade option. - Develop conceptual plant layout, general arrangement drawings, process and instrumentation diagrams, material takeoff and other engineering design documents.

+- Prepare project descriptions including narrative description of major systems, interfaces with existing stations systems such as steam, gas, water, etc. - Solicit budgetary quotes from various vendors of major equipment. - Develop capital cost estimate for Unit 10/100 upgrade option. - Provide full air permitting evaluation.
 Identify permit requirements for the proposed project.
-This includes all local, state and federal air and water permits as well as noise, zoning and applicable government regulatory approval. - Develop O&M cost - Develop preliminary schedule - Develop and submit investment grade cost study report
+This includes all local, state and federal air and water permits as well as noise, zoning and applicable government regulatory approval. - Develop O&M cost - Develop preliminary schedule - Develop and submit investment grade cost study report for Option 3A